 The bill amends and reenacts several provisions of R.S.
 25:799 concerning the French Quarter Management District in Orleans Parish, enhancing its purpose, powers, and governance.
 Key insertions include a focus on enhancing public safety, reducing homelessness, and improving infrastructure and sanitation within the district.
 The district is authorized to finance supplemental safety and sanitation services, and any additional security measures provided will be supplementary to existing services from the state or city.
-Furthermore, the bill specifies that at least fifteen percent of the annual budget must be allocated to public safety, homelessness reduction, and infrastructure enhancements.
+Furthermore, the bill specifies that at least fifteen percent of the annual budget must be allocated to public safety and related enhancements.

 Additionally, the bill establishes new provisions for the district's governance, including the ability to contract with the city of New Orleans and other entities for service procurement.
-It also allows the district to procure public works valued at $150,000 or less through informal bidding.
-The boundaries of the Faubourg Marigny subdistrict are redefined to include specific areas along Frenchmen Street, enhancing the district's jurisdiction.
+It also allows for informal bidding for public works valued at $150,000 or less.
+The boundaries of the Faubourg Marigny subdistrict are redefined to include the Frenchmen Street corridor, enhancing the district's focus on tourism and visitor quality of life.
 The act will take effect upon the governor's signature or after the designated period for bills to become law without signature.

 SB365 Engrossed: 25:799(A)(2)